-- (4) a.
-Ahmet ve Ali-in resm-i [Turkish]

-Ahmet and Ali-GEN picture-3PL

-'Ahmet and Ali's picture'

-- b. $[{DP}$ Ahmet ve Ali-in D{uPhi} ... $[{nP}$ <Ahmet ve Ali> n resm]] (adapting Abney 1987) Raising of the possessor DP and agreement with it in (4) mirror subject agreement and subject raising at the clausal level in permitting nP to be labeled by its head n, and shared prominent features to label the category of the possessor's landing site.
+4(4)b is based on Abney's (1987) proposal that agreement with possessors is a feature of D, though a lower locus for this is possible; see section 4.
+Bošković & Sener (2014) argue that Turkish nominal expressions are b.
+[DP] Ahmet ve Ali-in D{uPhi} ... [nP] n resm" [adapting Abney 1987] Raising of the possessor DP and agreement with it in (4) mirror subject agreement and subject raising at the clausal level in permitting nP to be labeled by its head n, and shared prominent features to label the category of the possessor's landing site.